LATAEVIA/EpiSynth-Modulation-Synthesizer/README.md

 * Enter the following in address bar: localhost:4567

 ## Setup/Installation Requirements For the SpottySynth Synthesizer
-* Download the Processing IDE so that you can run the 'sketch' [-Get Processing](https://processing.org/download/)

 * Once you have Processing 3 installed, open the program.
 It should start with a blank new file, or 'sketch'
 * In the tool bar, navigate to Sketch>Import Library>Add Library
 * Find the Beads Library and Install
 * Copy the code from SpottySynth.pde and paste it to the blank 'sketch'.
 * Press Play on the Processing Text Editor

 ## How To Use Spotty Synth

 * Use your computers Keyboard to play notes
 * Key Map:
 * Click the mouse to activate the pen tool